Insights

 Contextual continuity

 Relationships span touchpoints, time, and environments.
 A single partnership may unfold across devices, sessions, and contexts.
-Design for continuity and coherence across this distributed experience.
+Design for continuity and coherence across a distributed experience.

 Evolving capability

-Unlike static interfaces, intelligent systems develop over time.
+Unlike static interfaces, intelligent systems develop and adapt.
 Design systems that grow more capable, aligned, and collaborative over time.

 Practical applications